Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Methodology

 After the feature extractor has been trained to minimize the domain variance, we adopt meta-learning based cross domain validation (Meta-CDV) to address the enhancement of the classifier robustness.
 Robust classifier is able to help the feature extractor to keep the discriminant power between various classes.
 This is accomplished by training the classification model on 2 seen domains $S_d$ in DAL and validating the performance on cross domains $S_c$.

-To train the model on seen domains $S_d$, we consider a classification model is composed of a feature extractor \textit{$f_{\theta}$} and a classifier \textit{$c_{\varphi}$} with parameters $\varphi$, and the training loss is defined as follows:
+To train the model on seen domains $S_d$, the classification model is composed of the feature extractor \textit{$f_{\theta}$} from DAL and a classifier \textit{$c_{\varphi}$} with parameters $\varphi$.
+The training loss is defined as follows:

 where $x_j$ is an arbitrary input and $y_j$ is the corresponding output label.

 The loss function of classification training on seen domains is presented as follows (as illustrated in Figure \ref{flow} step \textcircled{2}):